jackbrewer/meta-icon-templates/README.md

 * 76px – iPad (non Retina)
 * 152px – iPad (Retina)

-## iOS Startup Screens

-Templates for creating iOS Startup screens – useful when a project functions as a standalone web-app.

-Note: The landscape orientation iPad screens need to be saved in portrait orientation to display correctly

 ## Windows 8 Pinned Tile Icon

 Template to display a site icon on a Windows 8 pinned tile.
 Recommended to be a logo with transparent background, as a solid colour background will be specified for the tile elsewhere in the meta tags.